Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 It is a defined process to identify and classify all vulnerabilities.

 A vulnerability assessment comprises multiple domains :
-- **network scanning** : discover and document physical and logical connectivity in the network (NMap)
+- **network scanning** : discover and document physical and logical connectivity in the network (Nmap)
 - **vulnerability scanning** : identify threats on the network without exploiting them (open ports and program versions)
 - **network sniffing** : capture and analyze the network traffic on the network (WireShark)
 - **password analysis** : try to guess passwords with a password cracker (Cain & Abel, John The Ripper, HashCat)